squid-cache/squid-cache.github.io/KnowledgeBase/CentOS.rst

 ==== Squid-3.3 ====

+ * Official package bundled with CentOS 7

+Install Procedure:
+{{{
+yum update
+yum install squid
+}}}

- * '''Maintainer:''' Unofficial packages built by Eliezer Croitoru which can be used on CentOS
+ * '''Maintainer:''' Unofficial packages built by Eliezer Croitoru which can be used on CentOS 6

 {{{
 [squid]